 How We Learn

-At Stanford, we put a lot of emphasis on self-directed and independent learning, coupled with strong mentorship to allow you to get to your goals.
+At Stanford, we strongly emphasize self-directed and independent learning, coupled with strong mentorship to allow you to reach your goals.
 One of the ways in which we implement this philosophy is through our well-received scholarly concentration (elective) time in our curriculum.
-PGY-2 residents receive 8 weeks of full-time to explore their interests, whether clinical, educational, or research-related; PGY-3 residents receive 200 hours spread out throughout the year, and PGY-4 residents receive 500 hours spread out over 6-12 months (or 6 months of 50% time).
-This is 100% protected time to pursue our interests (and residents often expand their projects to more than just the time allotted to them).
+PGY-2 residents receive 8 weeks to explore their interests, whether clinical, educational, or research-related; PGY-3 residents receive 200 hours spread out throughout the year, and PGY-4 residents receive 500 hours spread out over 6-12 months (or 6 months of 50% time).
+This is time to pursue our interests (and residents often expand their projects to more than just the time allotted to them).
 Here are some of the ways in which residents are currently (or in the recent past) using their concentration time:

 Specialized Clinical Experience:

 - Integrative Mental Health

 - Refugee Mental Health

 - Development of community partnership with Roots Community Health Center in Oakland